igorkulman/coding-journal/content/post/2020/using-custom-annotation-views-in-mkmapview/index.md

 +++

-If you want to display completely custom views as "pins" on the map in iOS, you use annotations.
-All your pins data needs to be represented as object conforming to the `MKAnnotation` protocol, with `title`, `subtitle` and `coordinate` as the required properties.
+If you want to display completely custom views as "pins" on the map in iOS, you should use annotations.
+All your data needs to be represented as objects conforming to the `MKAnnotation` protocol, with `title`, `subtitle` and `coordinate` as the required properties.

 ### Custom view implementation